Inisheer also known as Inis Oírr, is the smallest of the three Aran Islands located off the north-west coast of Ireland.

 Find an Aran Wool Sweater

 I was nervous about the fit since there was no tag and or a specific size.
 I tried on the classic white cable sweater and it was a fit!
 In a store on the mainland, you can easily pay 60-120 Euro for an Aran Sweater made in a factory.
-I paid 100 Euro and felt like it was a great value since it was handmade and the money went directly to the woman who made it.
+I paid 100 euros, which to me is a great value.
+The sweater was handmade and the money went directly to the creator.